lagoshny/ngx-validation-messages/README.md

 }
 // ...
 ```
-After that you can use the `NgxValidationMessagesComponent` in your templates.
+After that you can use the `NgxValidationMessagesComponent` in your templates, about it see below.

 ### Usage